marcusnolan/restruction/README.md

     3. I want to see some sample items without having to register or login.
     4. I want to easily find the register page and login page.
     5. I want to be able to contact an item owner easily without having to fill out multiple forms etc.
-    6. I want to determine the items condition easily through a description and image.
+    6. I want to determine the condition of the item easily through a description and image.
     7. I want to be told when the item I am looking at will be removed/destroyed.
     8. I want to feel that the website has the right ethos and I would feel comfortable supporting it.